| Crew resource management in general aviation for

 single-pilot’s decision making processes to increase flight safety, and

+improve the efficiency of flight operations.
 The choice of an appropriate label for single-pilot CRM

 will be important for the face validity of this construct.
 Crew Resource